FarhansRepository/Relational-Properties-Project/README.md

 ## About This Project
 * #### This project allows users to check the relational properties of a set of ordered pairs.

-* #### This project allows users to find ordered pairs to satisfy a relational property.
+* #### This project allows users to generate ordered pairs to satisfy a relational property.